Unique Sugru jewellery projects

-Seeing people discover new ways to use sugru always gets us excited and some of the most creative ideas come from jewellery makers.
-The handmade jewellery scene has really found it's home online in the last few years, with sites like Instructables, Cut Out + Keep, Zibbet and Yokaboo and of course Pinterest are helping people share, inspire and sell their creations.
+Seeing people discover new ways to use Sugru Mouldable Glue always gets us excited, and some of the most creative ideas come from jewellery makers.
+The handmade jewellery scene has really found its home online in the last few years, with sites like Instructables, Cut Out +Keep, Zibbet, and of course, Pinterest, are helping people share, inspire and sell their creations.

-sugru is great for jewellery projects as it bonds to most materials, and unlike glues and epoxy it's easy for anyone to form by hand.
+Sugru is great for jewellery projects as it bonds to most materials, and unlike glues and epoxies, it's easy for anyone to form by hand.
 It will bond almost any materials together and can help fill weird gaps that glues can't.
-You can even mix up sugru packs to make new colours to find just the shade you want!
+You can even mix Sugru colours together to make new colours!

-Maria uses sugru as both a decorative tool and a way of making her jewellery.
-These pieces have been made using cross sections of old vines, with bright red sugru in the cracks, making some really fascinating effects — beautiful!
+Maria used Sugru as both a decorative tool and a way of making her jewellery.
+She made these pieces using cross-sections of old vines, with bright red Sugru in the cracks to make some really fascinating effects — beautiful!

 Steampunk jewellery made with @sugru magic putty stuff!
 Post soon pic.twitter.com/UNKOUfoPyb